uncomputable/tappy/README.md

 **Don't use for real money on the main network!
 Use on regtest or testnet only!**

-A utility to create Taproot key and script spends on the command line, in conjunction with Bitcoin Core.
+A utility to create Taproot key and script spends on the command line in conjunction with Bitcoin Core.

 ## Commands